The Key of Croatia

-The party grew out of the organization that operated until 2014 as the Alliance for Change (Savez za promjene).
-The organization formed into a party ahead of the 2014–15 presidential election, supporting the candidacy of Ivan Vilibor Sinčić.
+The party was founded on 2 June 2011 as the Alliance for Change (Savez za promjene). and operated under that name until it became Human Shield in 2014 ahead of the 2014–15 presidential election, supporting the candidacy of Ivan Vilibor Sinčić.

-The party refuses to be characterized as being left or right and claims adherence to humanist values.
+The party refused to be characterized as being left or right and claimed adherence to humanist values.

+On February 3, 2024, the party merged with the Let's Change Croatia party and the independent list of Mislav Kolakušić into the Law and Justice.
+The party's previous president, Ivan Vilibor Sinčić, became the vice president of the newly formed option.

 Ideology and principles

 The party has been described as having "praised the writings of David Icke" and "pushed a number of conspiracy theories about chemtrails and vaccinations".
-An article for the magazine Jacobin by Juraj Katalenac described the party as a populist group that "is often portrayed as part of the left, but it offers more conspiracies theories than progressive policies."
+An article for the magazine Jacobin by Juraj Katalenac described the party as a populist group that "is often portrayed as part of the left, but it offers more conspiracies theories than progressive policies".

 The party believes that the current monetary system is unfair and unsustainable because it is based on money as debt, i.e. all the money in circulation comes as a loan with an interest rate that never went into circulation (only principal did), which is, according to the party, the cause of many evictions in Croatia.